 More than $3.8 billion to schools and education since 1986.

-West Virginia Lottery proceeds have improved the educational experience of West Virginia students from pre-school through their college years.
-Since 1986, West Virginia has invested nearly $3 billion from Lottery proceeds into education.
-These proceeds have significantly improved West Virginia’s public education system by allowing for needed renovations and new school construction through the State School Building Authority and for Higher Education and Community and Technical College bonds.
-Lottery generated dollars have placed computers and upgraded technology in classrooms across the State through the West Virginia Department of Education and have helped provide higher education opportunities to our best and brightest students through the PROMISE Scholarship program
+West Virginia Lottery proceeds improve the educational experience of West Virginia students from pre-school through their college years.
+Since 1986, West Virginia has invested more $3.8 billion from Lottery proceeds into education.
+These proceeds have significantly improved West Virginia’s public education system by allowing for new school construction, and renovations, through the State School Building Authority.
+Lottery proceeds also help support Higher Education, and Community and Technical College bonds.
+Lottery generated dollars have placed computers and upgraded technology in classrooms across the State through the West Virginia Department of Education.

-$3 billion to schools and education since 1986.
+Nearly $1.6 billion to senior programs and services since 1986.

-West Virginia Lottery proceeds have improved the quality of life for our seniors.
-Since 1986, the Lottery has generated more than $1 billion in proceeds that has helped the West Virginia Bureau of Senior Services meet the nutritional, health, and long-term care needs of thousands of West Virginia senior citizens.
-Lottery dollars are used to help provide more than two million meals annually at county nutrition sites and homes across the state.
-The funding is also used for senior centers, transportation needs, caregiving, matching Medicaid funding for senior services, and to fund a property tax credit for seniors.
-Overall, West Virginia senior citizens benefited from an estimated $88.7 million in Lottery revenue in Fiscal Year 2015.
+West Virginia Lottery proceeds improve the quality of life of our seniors.
+Since 1986, the Lottery has generated nearly $1.6 billion in proceeds that have helped the West Virginia Bureau of Senior Services meet the nutritional, health, and long-term care needs of tens of thousands of West Virginia senior citizens.
+Lottery dollars are used to help provide more than two million meals annually at county nutrition sites and homes statewide.
+The funding also is used for senior centers, transportation needs, care giving, matching Medicaid funding for senior services, and to fund a property tax credit for seniors.